 We invite prospective students to visit Swift Hall—the physical hub of the diverse and robust conversation that composes the Divinity School.
+Visit our page on Upcoming Admissions Events for details on our 2014 Fall Open House on Thursday, October 16th, or see the information below on scheduling a visit on another date.

 The Divinity School is in session during the autumn, winter, and spring quarters (October through May), and prospective students can make arrangements to attend classes, meet faculty and current students, attend lectures and special events, and tour the University of Chicago campus.